Jeremymcg88/README-Generator/README.md

 To install necessary dependencies, run the following command:

-install npm node and npm i inquirer
+npm node and npm i inquirer

 ## Usage

 To use this application, run the following command:

-undefined
+node

 ## License